cnlohr/cnlohr_tricks/README.md

 1. Try to use native sizes for parameters instead of the smallest type where reasonable.
 For instance, on many architectures using `uint8_t` paramters instead of `int` will frequently result in larger binaries and no benefit, because to use `uint8_t` it must mask off bits.

+#### When your code explodes and you don't know why (under different optimization levels)

+1. Try running in `valgrind` fixing all previous errors.
+2. Try turning on allll warnings `-Wall -Wextra -pedantic`
+3. Use the address sanitizer `-fsanitize=address,undefined`
+4. See if your behaviour changes when you use `-fno-strict-aliasing`

+(It's always strict aliasing UB (undefined behaviour), look up type punning)

+It's important to note that both GCC and Clang, when seeing UB will sometimes optimize code away that they really should not.
+It can be tricky to see when they trigger UB checks.

 ### Two's complement

 All modern comptuers store numbers in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
 Basically for unsigned numbers, you can binary count up.